-- Disclosures by pupils of their exposure to the extremist actions, views or materials of others outside of school, such as in their homes or community groups, especially where pupils have not actively sought these out. - Graffiti symbols, writing or art work promoting extremist messages or images. - Pupils accessing extremist material online, including through social networking sites. - Parental reports of changes in behaviour, friendship or actions and requests for assistance. - Partner schools, local authority services, and police reports of issues affecting pupils in other schools or settings. - Pupils voicing opinions drawn from extremist ideologies and narratives. - Use of extremist or 'hate' terms to exclude others or incite violence. - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, sexuality, ethnicity or culture. - Attempts to impose extremist views or practices on others.
+- Partner schools, local authority services, and police reports of issues affecting pupils in other schools or settings. - Pupils voicing opinions drawn from extremist ideologies and narratives. - Use of extremist or 'hate' terms to exclude others or incite violence. - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, sexuality, ethnicity or culture. - Attempts to impose extremist views or practices on others.

-Our school will closely follow any locally agreed procedure as set out by the Local Authority and the Local Safeguarding Children Board's agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
+Our school will closely follow any locally agreed procedure as set out by the Local Authority and the Local Safeguarding Children Board's agreed processes and criteria for safeguarding individuals susceptible to extremism and radicalisation.

-5. Teaching Approaches
+4. Teaching Approaches